Anna Maxted

 Anna Maxted is an author based in North London, England.

+Biography

 Born in 1969, she is married to fellow author and journalist Philip Robinson and they have three young sons.
-She writes female contemporary fiction which is viewed to be at the high end of the chick lit market.
+She writes female contemporary fiction, which is viewed as being at the high end of the chick lit market.

 Anna Maxted read English Literature at Girton College, Cambridge, before becoming a journalist.
 She is former Assistant Editor of Cosmopolitan, and has freelanced for most national newspapers and magazines, including The Independent on Sunday, The Daily Telegraph, The Daily Mirror, Sunday Mirror, The Times, Daily Express, FHM, Esquire and Living Etc.

 Her first novel Getting Over It, was semi-autobiographical and based very much around her experience of the death of her own father.
+It was a bestseller in The New York Times.

+She is writing freelance writer for over 30 years.
+She does features for Times2 and the Weekend section since 2013.